Popa-42/Popa-42/README.md

 - 💬 Ask me about nothing
 - 📫 How to reach me: you don’t
 - 😄 Pronouns: don’t have any
-- ⚡ Fun fact: none
+- ⚡ Fun fact: nope

 *Read more...*